Introduction

 1. Provide Clear and Concise Tracking Information: Ensure the tracking information is presented clearly and easily.
 Avoid technical jargon that might confuse customers.

-2. Offer Multiple Notification Options: Give customers the flexibility to choose their preferred notification method, email, SMS, or both.
+2. Offer Multiple Notification Options: Customers should be able to choose their preferred notification method, email, SMS, or both.

 3. Address Common Tracking-Related Issues: Anticipate and proactively address common tracking issues, such as delays due to weather, customs clearance, or other factors.